MacDill’s IRO projects positivity through paint

-The MacDill Integrated Resiliency Office distributes painted rocks at MacDill Air Force Base, Fla. on Sept.
-24, 2023, to spread positivity and boost morale.
-The mission of the IRO is to build physical, social and spiritual resiliency through collaboration with helping agencies and coordinated activities.
-(U.S. Air Force photo taken by Airman 1st Class Sterling Sutton)
+MACDILL AIR FORCE BASE, Fla.—The mission of MacDill’s Integrated Resiliency Office is to build physical, social and spiritual resiliency through collaboration with helping agencies and coordinated activities.

+With the goal of helping Airmen and their families achieve a balance of Comprehensive Airmen Fitness, the IRO frequently provides pick-me-ups and hosts events to spread morale across the installation.

+To spread positivity and boost morale following Hurricane Idalia, the IRO distributed several painted rocks with simple messages to uplift members of Team MacDill.

 |Date Taken: